-Buckley is a dynamic learning community where children are inspired to become educated, ethical, and self-confident individuals.
-Our curriculum is a vehicle for preparing our students to become socially responsible citizens and educated decision-makers.
+Buckley fosters a dynamic learning community where children are inspired and well prepared to excel as educated, ethical, and confident individuals.
+Our curriculum is meant to prepare our students to become socially responsible citizens and educated decision-makers.
 Thus, we seek to offer a comprehensive, inquiry-based curriculum informed by current research, student assessment, and best practices.
 Our programs and culture are rooted in a child-centered, value-based education within a diverse, inclusive, nurturing, and tradition-rich community.
-We use a broad repertoire of teaching strategies in a one-size-does-not-fit-all approach to learning meant to maximize individual attention.
+We use a broad repertoire of strategies in order to differentiate teaching and learning.

 Our curriculum framework reflects what we believe to be essential skills for our students:

-Critical Thinking: The ability to think critically and creatively in order to process the voluminous amount of information at one’s fingertips;
+- Critical Thinking: The ability to think critically and creatively in order to process the voluminous amount of information at one’s fingertips and solve problems;

-Collaboration: the ability to work with others to solve problems;
+- Collaboration: the ability to consider and embrace multiple perspectives and divergent opinions to solve problems;

-Creativity: the ability to stretch one’s thinking and create new knowledge;
+- Creativity: the ability to stretch one’s thinking in order to create new knowledge;

-Character: the ability to develop and demonstrate character traits and emotional intelligence skills, among which are Empathy, Resilience, Self-Control, Curiosity, Self- Advocacy, Agency, and Open-Mindedness.
+- Character: the ability to develop and demonstrate character traits and emotional intelligence skills, among which are Empathy, Resilience, Self-Control, Curiosity, Agency, and Open-Mindedness.